-There were no estimation and payment for employee compensation and directors' remuneration for the years ended December 31, 2019 and 2018.
+There were no estimation and payment for employee compensation and directors' remuneration for the years ended December 31, 2020 and 2019.
+The amounts, as stated in the consolidated financial statements, are identical to those of the actual distributions.
 Related information would be available at the Market Observation Post System website.